Cite this

 \[\begin{align} \label{conditional_entropy_point} H(\mathrm{X}\mid \mathlarger{\mathlarger{\mathlarger{\bullet}}}) = \sum_{\substack{x \in \{\textcolor{#009B55}{\texttt{green}}, \textcolor{blue}{\texttt{blue}} , \\ \textcolor{#FFB528}{\texttt{yellow}}, \textcolor{gray}{\texttt{gray}}\}}} p(x \mid \mathlarger{\mathlarger{\mathlarger{\bullet}}}) \log \frac{1}{p(x \mid \mathlarger{\mathlarger{\mathlarger{\bullet}}})} \end{align}\]

-Which can also be written in the generic form as:
+which can also be written in generic form as:

 \[\begin{aligned} H(\mathrm{X}\mid y) = \sum_{x \in \mathcal{X}} p(x \mid y) \log \frac{1}{p(x \mid y)} \end{aligned}\]